May 16, 2018 6 min read

-As important as it is to build your capsule wardrobe on a solid foundation of neutrals, it’s also important to accent them with colours!
-We know, though, that committing to a colour in a capsule wardrobe can be a bit daunting, so we decided to make a palette guide to give you confidence to add the colours you love with the neutrals you already own.
+We know that committing to any new colour in a capsule wardrobe can be a bit daunting to ensure it’s versatility and maximum use, so we decided to make a wardrobe colour guide to give you confidence to add the colours you love with the neutrals you already own.

-Throughout this post we’ll be discussing tones and hues and where they fall on the colour wheel (for reference, one can be found here).
+Throughout this post we’ll be discussing tones and hues and where they fall on the colour wheel (see here to learn about the basics of colour wheels).
 Complimentary colours fall on the opposite side of one another on the colour wheel; these often pair very well together.
 Colours that fall on the same side of the colour wheel as one another are similar tones to one another and can be paired together for a more monochrome look.

 Colours: For blues, select neighbouring tints and shades on the colour wheel to pair it with, like light blue and dark blue.
-Or try pairing black and white (Yes, you can definitely pair black with navy.)
-Try pairing a black and navy combo with various tones of khaki and beige for a balanced look.
-For example, shades of beige and khaki are located across blue on a colour wheel and will pair nicely because it adds warmth and balance.
+Or, try pairing black and white with any shade of blue to allow the bright colour to pop and be the focal point of your outfit.
+We love pairing dark navy blue with black (yes, you can definitely pair black with navy blue) with various tones of khaki and beige for a more balanced look.
+You’ll notice shades of beige and khaki are located across blue on a colour wheel and will pair nicely because it adds warmth and balance.

 Styles: Pants and shorts in khaki or denim are a great neutral to pair with shades of blue.
 Staples like a denim jacket or beige belted trench coat also pair effortlessly with pastel blue as they pick up on the natural lightness that’s present in all in every shade.
 Add a black shoe or dark brown leather for some contrast or white sandals/sneakers for a more summery look.